talyamol/Shopping-list/README.md

 Uses modern React techniques (Hooks, Context)
 Server configured with CORS for local development
 Data saved in MongoDB with full validations

-Data saved in MongoDB with full validations

-yaml
-Copy
-Edit